L13/vscode-projects/README.md

 ## What's new in Projects 0.18.0

 - Added groups for favorites and workspaces.
+Please read the descriptions for favorite groups and workspace groups.
 - Added `l13Projects.initialFavoriteGroupsState` to set the initial state of the favorite groups.
 - Added `l13Projects.confirmOpenMultipleWindows` for `Open All` and `Open All in New Windows`.
 - Added `l13Projects.confirmDeleteFavorite` for deleting favorites.